 Equally important is your dog’s diet.
 Make sure your dog is getting all the nutrients that she needs for a healthy body and healthy joints.
 This is especially important because some vets believe that there is a connection between rheumatoid arthritis and allergies.

-Bichon Frises, with all their allergy issues, need to get good food that doesn’t trigger allergic reactions.
+With all their allergy issues, Bichon Frises need to get good food that doesn’t trigger allergic reactions.
 And supporting a healthy immune system is thought to protect your dog from rheumatoid arthritis.
 Hill’s Science Diet for Seniors has a proven formula for older dogs.

 In addition, dogs who have arthritis symptoms will also benefit from a couple of supplements that you might be taking, as well.